1156054203/astair/README.md

   ```
 3. Use MF_split.py to separate the sequencing reads coming from the original top (OT) and original bottom (OB) strand.
   ```
-  MF_split.py TAPS_mESC_L001.bam TAPS_mESC_LOO1_
+ python3 MF_split.py --input_file TAPS_mESC_L001.bam
   ```
 4. Call variants on the OT and OB strand separately.
   ```
   samtools mplieup -t "DP,ADF,ADR,AD" -v -f /dir/mm9.fa  TAPS_mESC_LOO1_OT/OB.bam > TAPS_mESC_LOO1_OT/OB.vcf.gz
   ```
 5. Summon MF_callerMOD.py for the modifcation calling.
-The current version requires splitting by chromosomes, but bear with us, we are working on a simplified version.
+The current version does not require splitting by chromosomes, and can give both at least 1x covered positions only (default mode), or 0x covered and above ('--zero coverage option').
+The default mode has some speed advantage, so if running with 0x option, splitting by chromosome prior to the modification calling might be useful.
   ```
-  MF_callerMOD.py TAPS_mESC_LOO1_OT/OB.chr1 /dir/mm9.fa
+  python3 MF_callerMOD.py --input_file TAPS_mESC_LOO1_OT/OB.vcf.gz --fasta_file /dir/mm9.fa (--zero_coverage)
   ```

 ### Recommendations and extras